sandialabs/atse/README.md

 ## SC20

 The environment conditions were gathered on an open machine with similar hardware to Astra using the SC20 Author Kit's environment collection script. (https://github.com/SC-Tech-Program/Author-Kit).
-The results are in (mayer_environment_output.txt).
+The results are in [mayer_envionment_output.txt](mayer_environment_output.txt).